AdobeDocs/cc-everywhere/src/pages/guides/index.md

 # Quickstart Guide

-This guide explains how to start using the SDK in your own application.
+This guide explains how to start using the Adobe Express Embed SDK in your own application.

 ## Step 1: Get an API Key